 Need awesomely realistic vectors for your design kit?
 Browse the incredible selection of Alcohol Vector Graphics from GraphicRiver.

 Any simple or complex project begins with the construction of the shape of the objects.
 Start with the creation of a glass shape.
-Take the Ellipse Tool (L) and create an ellipse, prolonged horizontally – the shape of the bottom of the glass.
+Take the Ellipse Tool (L) and create an ellipse, stretched horizontally—the shape of the bottom of the glass.

-Now create a second ellipse, the horizontal axis of which will be greater than that of the first ellipse, and the vertical axis is much less.
-Since the ellipse is the upper edge of the cup, place it on the first ellipse and align both ellipses according to the vertical axis of the ellipse with the help of the Align palette.
+Now create a second Ellipse, the horizontal axis of which will be greater than that of the first ellipse, and the vertical axis is much less.
+Since the ellipse is the upper edge of the cup, place it on the first ellipse and align both ellipses according to the vertical axis of the ellipse with the help of the Align panel.

 Our glass is a truncated cone, so let us solve this problem smartly and easily.
 Select the top and bottom ellipses and go to Object > Blend > Blend Options ... and set the number of steps of the blend in the dialog box.
 Now go to Object > Blend > Make...

 We have got a set of cross sections of the glass in perspective.
 Beautiful!
 Now go to Object > Blend > Expand.